ataylor89/signal/arm/README.md

     # We confirmed the process is running
     # Now let's send some signals
     % sigstop 19582
-    Sent a SIGSTOP signal to pid 19582.
+    Sent a stop signal to pid 19582.
     [1]  + suspended (signal)  python3 ~/Github/homepage/app.py

     # Let's run the jobs command again to see the status of the process